 - Cooling Rack

-This festive and fun bread comes together with almost no effort at all.
-In just a few steps, you can have delicious cranberry-orange bread ready to eat.
+This fun bread comes together with almost no effort at all.
+In just a few steps, you can have delicious cranberry orange bread ready to eat.

 Move oven rack to lowest position to prevent the top of your bread from burning before the rest of it has finished baking.
-Preheat oven to 350 degrees Fahrenheit, and grease the bottom of your pans (or pan).
+Preheat oven to 350 degrees Fahrenheit (176 degrees Celsius), and grease the bottom of your pans (or pan).

 In a large bowl, combine the wet ingredients: milk, oil, vanilla, and eggs.